The “Perfect” Table Tennis Blade

 - The #1 blade for intermediate/advanced players

-So, why am I recommending the JOOLA Fever if I’ve never used it?
-Well, basically because my fellow table tennis blogger Tom Lodziak thinks it’s great!
+So, why are we recommending the JOOLA Rossi Emotion?
+Well, largely because it’s the replacement for the discontinued JOOLA Fever blade that my fellow table tennis blogger Tom Lodziak uses and thinks is great!

-The JOOLA Fever is a 5+2 carbon blade, but it isn’t crazy fast.
+The JOOLA Rossi Emotion is a 5+2 carbon blade, but it isn’t crazy fast.
 It offers something for everyone.
 Sure, you can create powerful loops with it, but it’s also great at blocking and controlling rallies.

 If you’re looking to move from an allwood blade to a carbon blade, this is probably a good one to go for.
 The price is fairly reasonable too when compared to the popular Butterfly carbon blades.